adapter-hub/adapters/docs/index.rst

 The framework consists of two main components:

-- ``adapters``, an extension of Huggingface's `Transformers <https://huggingface.co/transformers/>`_ library that adds adapter components to transformer models
+- ``adapters``, an extension of Hugging Face's `Transformers <https://huggingface.co/transformers/>`_ library that adds adapter components to transformer models

 - `The Hub <https://adapterhub.ml>`_, a central repository collecting pre-trained adapter modules